Former East New York 75th Precinct Station (153rd Precinct)

 Present

-In 2012, the Rev. R. Simone Lord, the widow of People's Baptist Church leader mounted a $20 million dollar fundraiser to restore the former station house as a veteran's housing and domestic shelter.
+In 2012, the Rev. R. Simone Lord, the widow of People's Baptist Church leader, mounted a $20 million fundraiser to restore the former station house as a veterans' housing and domestic shelter.
 That fundraiser fell through.
-In 2015, the People's congregation found out an individual had illegally obtained the deed to the property.
+In 2015, the People's congregation found out that an individual had illegally obtained the deed to the property.
 Eventually, it was resolved and corrected by court order.

 "The Castle" building stands ready for continuing renovation as all windows have been boarded and secured.
-A new roof constructed as before there was none.
-Department of Buildings notice outside states it was to be completed in the Summer of 2019 but yet still stands unfinished as of June 1, 2020.
+A new roof was constructed, as before there was none.
+Department of Buildings notice outside states it was to be completed in the Summer of 2019, but yet still stands unfinished as of June 1, 2020.
 Its architectural sibling, the 68th Precinct, in Sunset Park, is being transformed into a grade school after standing vacant for quite some time since 1983.
-I went here a few years ago to see behind the imposing fortress building but found my entrance bricked when I returned the next day in the early morning hours.
+I went here a few years ago to see behind the imposing fortress building, but found my entrance bricked when I returned the next day in the early morning hours.
 The property has had frequent incursions by the homeless.

 An undated Google Street View of the gut demolition.

 Currently, the property is under the same owner who purchased the property in 2016.
 In New York real estate, an LLC.
-Here the member signing documents list the name of a well-known real estate developer in New York real estate development.
+Here, the member signing documents lists the name of a well-known real estate developer in New York real estate development.

 Whilst photographing the exteriors as best as I could in harsh sunlight.
-A worker across the street informed me the owner had already replaced the missing roof and did a full gut of the 129-year-old building.
-He gave me some backstory on the first occupants and the previous owner as I have documented above in its sale.
+A worker across the street informed me the owner had already replaced the missing roof and had done a full gut of the 129-year-old building.
+He gave me some backstory on the first occupants and the previous owner, as I have documented above in its sale.
 Nothing like street gossip to fill in the gaps!

 View from Miller Avenue